 Don't be too frightened to go out and to explore!
 Remember the worst thing that can happen to you is death

 - and death, thankfully, is not the final matter in Tibia as it is in real life.
-If your character gets killed, he will reappear in the local temple safe and sound.
+If your character gets killed, it will reappear in the local temple safe and sound.
 However, there is a penalty for dying - your character will lose experience and skills.
 As soon as your character reaches level 8, there is a chance that you lose some items upon death as well.